-The West Mercia Youth Offending Service works with young people aged 10 – 17 and their families.
+The West Mercia Youth Justice Service works with young people aged 10 – 17 and their families.
 We have one simple aim which is to reduce offending by children and young people.

 We may get involved if a young person: